 1. A Good Juicer

-The best type of juicer should be able to process a wide variety of produce such as soft fruits, hard vegetables, leafy greens including wheatgrass and it’s a plus if it can help you prepare soy and almond milk.
+The best type of juicer should be able to process a wide variety of products such as soft fruits, hard vegetables, and leafy greens including wheatgrass and it’s a plus if it can help you prepare soy and almond milk.

 2. Juicing Recipes